microsoft/wpa/.github/analyst_guide_analysis_map.md

 - `meeting_skim()` to understand the overall % of meetings which are low quality.
 - `meetingtype_dist()` to understand the distribution of long or large meetings.
 - **Meeting subject line text mining**: `meeting_tm_report()` can reveal patterns underlying meeting subject lines.
+- To understand detailed changes in collaboration metrics over time, you can use `period_change()` to visualize the distribution across the population in a _before vs after_ comparison.
+- To understand what metrics have changed the most with respect to time, you can use `IV_by_period()`, which uses the _before vs after_ as an outcome variable to calculate which Workplace Analytics metrics have had the greatest impact according to Information Value.

 ## Capacity